-- Listening empathically can help carers feel understood and less isolated and it is someone else to talk too.
+- Listening empathically can help carers feel understood and less isolated and it is someone else to talk to.
 Often carers are more isolated due to their caring role.

-- Practical help such helping with some shopping, cutting the grass, putting out rubbish, posting a letter, helping with transport to attend an appointment or any of the 101 things we do to maintain a home on a daily basis generally takes time and time is a precious commodity for an informal carer.
+- Practical help such as helping with some shopping, cutting the grass, putting out the rubbish, posting a letter, helping with transport to attend an appointment, or any of the 101 things we do to maintain a home on a daily basis generally takes time and time is a precious commodity for an informal carer.

 Help a carer connect